bkono/kono.sh/content/post/dnsmasq.md

 dnsmasq is one part of the equation to making our development environments behave like a production environment.
 Instead of coding in URLs like http://localhost:8080/ we want to provide http://testing.coolwebsite.dev/.
-This way we can have websites hosted on subdomains or we browse and function locally the same as you will with a production environment.
+This way we can have websites hosted on subdomains where we browse and function locally, the same as you will with a production environment.
 In addition, we are planning to use [Consul](https://www.consul.io) for service discovery which leverages DNS.
 This post solves the DNS problem associated with this flow.
-In order to completely get the [dev-prod](http://12factor.net/dev-prod-parity) parity additional tools will be necessary, such as load balancers or reverse proxies (think nginx and a follow up post to elaborate).
+In order to completely get the [dev-prod](http://12factor.net/dev-prod-parity) parity, additional tools will be necessary, such as load balancers or reverse proxies (think nginx and watch for a follow up post to elaborate).

 ### The Setup
 ```sh